Make-School-Courses/BEW-2.2-Docker-DevOps-Deployments/Lessons/Lesson1.md

 ## Overview/TT I (20 min)

-- Present the [following slideshow](https://www.slideshare.net/SnehaInguva/containers-the-what-why-and-how) on contianers and their use cases.
+- Present the [following slideshow](https://www.slideshare.net/SnehaInguva/containers-the-what-why-and-how) on containers and their use cases.

 ### Tutorial Time (Rest of Class)